nf-core/sarek/docs/usage.md

 --pon '[path to the PON VCF]'
 ```

-If the PON file is bgzipped, there have to be a tabixed index file at the same directory.
+If the PON file is bgzipped, there has to be a tabixed index file at the same directory.

 ### `--snpeffDb`